 Dairy Farm Monitor Project

-The Dairy Farm Monitor Project provides a comprehensive financial and production analysis of approximately 75 dairy farms (25 in each of the three dairy regions - South West, Gippsland and northern Victoria).
+The Dairy Farm Monitor Project provides a comprehensive financial and production analysis of 75 dairy farms spread evenly across three dairy regions - South West, Gippsland and northern Victoria.

-Now in its ninth year, the project is a joint initiative between the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) and Dairy Australia.
+Now in its tenth year, the project is a joint initiative between Agriculture Victoria and Dairy Australia.

 This comprehensive report is used by government and industry to inform policy and service delivery to generate economic growth.
 It also allows farmers within each region to compare their performance, and identify areas for improvement.
 While the data presents results and trends, these need to be interpreted carefully as participant farms may not be representative of the industry and not all farms participate every year.

-Almost all farms (97%) recorded positive results in 2014/15.
-Whole farm earnings before interest and tax (EBIT) was positive on average, but 34% lower than last year.
-Return on assets under management decreased to 5.3% from 8.5% last year.
-The 2013/14 year was exceptional on many levels and this needs to be kept in mind when looking at this year's results.
+Almost all farms (97 per cent) recorded positive results in 2014-15.
+Whole farm earnings before interest and tax (EBIT) was positive on average, but 34 per cent lower than last year.
+Return on assets decreased to 5.3 per cent from 8.5 per cent last year.
+The 2013-14 year was exceptional on many levels and this needs to be kept in mind when looking at this year's results.

-The decrease in milk price was the primary driver behind the reduction in profitability this year.
-The milk price fell 11% from $6.77/kg milk solids in 2013/14 to $6.04/kg milk solids this year.
+The decrease in milk price was the primary driver behind the reduction in profitability.
+The milk price fell 11 per cent from $6.77/kg milk solids in 2013-14 to $6.04/kg milk solids in 2014-15.
 The impact of lower milk price combined with challenging seasonal condition was reduced due to higher milk solids sold per hectare and per cow and slightly lower variable and overhead costs.

 Farm profitability showed great improvement on last year, with all participating farms recording a positive return on assets.
 The 2013/14 year saw favourable seasonal conditions, with above average rainfall for the state.